-Few transactions are as risky as purchasing a used car, so it’s handy to know how to find a good used car when you’re in the market.
-John Cadogan advises that there are some protections in place when purchasing from a used-car dealer, but almost none when buying the vehicle from a private seller.
-Here are some things to know when buying a used car, and tips for buying a used car so you don’t end up getting burnt.
+Purchasing a car can be expensive, so it’s handy to know how to find a good used car when you’re in the market.
+John Cadogan from Auto Expert advises that there are some protections in place when purchasing from a used-car dealer, but almost none when buying the vehicle from a private seller.
+To help you on your way when looking to buy a used car, we’ve prepared a checklist.

 1. Confirm the numbers